life-itself/web3/notes/market-fundamentalism.md

   * Sharks *love* the minnows

-### Why is this an interesting group and position to examine?
+### Why is this an interesting group and position (crypto can make me money) to examine?

 * Likely represents a majority of interest and activity in crypto (and even DAOs) from the day-trader in the pub up to the wall street trader
 * Generally not brought up explicitly as much in the crypto / web3 discussion (for obvious reasons: it is not as substantive or attractive position to espouse publicly)